leanprover/theorem_proving_in_lean4/tactics.rst

     end

-One thing that makes the simplifier especially useful its capabilities can grow as a library develops.
+One thing that makes the simplifier especially useful is that its capabilities can grow as a library develops.
 For example, suppose we define a list operation that symmetrizes its input by appending its reversal:

 .. code-block:: lean